syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/resolve-pdfium-issue.md

 Following these steps should resolve the issue.

-## Steps to resolve the pdfium issue in Linux environment
+## Steps to resolve the PDFium issue in Linux environment

 * The issue, “The type initializer for ‘Syncfusion.EJ2.PdfViewer.PdfiumNative’ threw an exception” occurs due to the missing of pdfium dependency in the Linux environment.
 To resolve this, Execute the following commands one by one to install the pdfium dependency package in the Linux machine.